The non-existence of horizontally flat singularity for steady axisymmetric free surface flows near stagnation points

-here we have used \eqref{Formula: derivation of Y(r)} in the second inequality.
 Here $\alpha<+\infty$ is a positive constant.
 As an application of the \emph{Bessel type differential inequality} \cite[(6.12)]{VW2012}, we have that the function $r\mapsto Y(r)/r^{1/2}$ is a convex function on $(0,r_{0})$.
 A similar argument as in the proof of \cite[Theorem 6.12]{VW2012} yields that

 This together with \eqref{Formula: derivation of Y(r)} gives that

 which proves (1).

 (2).
 Recalling \eqref{Formula: J'(r)}, \eqref{Formula: Y'(r)/r(1)}, and \eqref{Formula: Y(r)(1)}, we have